-Now it's time to talk about the DSA and RSA algorithms.
+Now it's time to talk about DSA vs. RSA algorithms.

 Before I proceed, I'd like to point out that, given equal key lengths, the cryptographic strengths of these two algorithms are just about the same.
 So if the strength of your encryption is all that matters to you, then there's no need to read the rest of this article.
 You can pick a key algorithm randomly if you want.